NFT friends! Are you on the utility bandwagon yet?

 We think VeeFriends creator Gary Vee is the master of doing socials right.
 Check out his Twitter to see how he’s continually engaging with his audience.
 What’s more, he often runs Ask Me Anything sessions (AMAs to those in the know) to let his holders get the real scoop on what it’s like to run one of the world’s biggest NFT collections.

 Not sure what your holders really really want?
 That’s no problem when you can just ask them.

 We’ve found that successful creators often let users vote on what they want to see next from a collection.
 And that this democratic approach to development is particularly powerful when it comes to utilities.
 Why not offer your holders a choice between new utilities (physical swag or digital merch perhaps) and let them tell you what they most want from the brand.

 One area where voting rights are really compelling is when it comes to charity donations.
 Some collections - like Creepy Creams - promise donations to charities for every NFT purchased.
 And the smartest move?
 They let holders decide where that money goes.

 The possibilities are vast - let users vote on where your collection goes next, whether that’s when a new token might drop or even what it might look like or represent.
 Get creative and engage your holders - they’re more likely to be loyal for the long-term.

 We know, we know - you’re talking to us already!
 If not, what are you waiting for?

-We’ve recently launched the world’s first platform to build NFT utilities in minutes.
+We’ve recently launched the world's first marketplace to discover, collect and build utility NFTs.
 You don’t need to be a tech expert to use it (no code required) and you can get up and running in less time than it’s taken to read this blog.